ThousandDucks/ThousandDucks/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
-I'm a student pursuing my MSc in Data Science at the University of Sheffield.
+I'm a student pursuing my MSc in Data Science.

 ---